ekut-es/hannah/doc/compression/quantization.md

 ## Noisy Quantization

-As described in https://openreview.net/pdf?id=dV19Yyi1fS3 qunatizing only a subset of model weights during training can improve accuracies of quantized networks compared to full quantization aware training.
+As described in https://openreview.net/pdf?id=dV19Yyi1fS3 quantizing only a subset of model weights during training can improve accuracies of quantized networks compared to full quantization aware training.

 The probability of quantizing a weight can be given as parameter noise_prob in in the qconfig.